Skip to main content

 Multi-factor authentication (MFA) methods like SMS codes, email links, or security questions add a second layer of protection beyond a password.

-But every security method comes with weaknesses - SMS can be disrupted by network issues, email accounts can be compromised, and many security questions can be guessed or researched.
+Every method comes with trade-offs.
+SMS can be disrupted by network issues, email accounts can be compromised, and many security questions can be guessed or researched.

-Passkeys remove the need for passwords entirely and are phishing-resistant because they won’t work if the website or app isn’t genuine.
+Passkeys remove the need for passwords entirely and are phishing-resistant because they will not work if the website or app is not genuine.

-They also make logging in faster - there’s no code to type or remember.
+They also make logging in faster - there is no code to type or remember.

 The ICO advises that any authentication method must be “appropriate” to the level of risk for the data or service.